0xSero/partisia-docs/docs/node-operations/run-a-zk-node.md

 !!!
 Warning " You must complete these requirements before you can go to [registration](run-a-zk-node.md#register-your-zk-node)"

-    For a reader node only set up reverse proxy - step 3

     1. [Stake 100 K MPC tokens](https://browser.partisiablockchain.com/node-operation) including the 25 K for baker service
     2. [Run baker node](run-a-baker-node.md)
     3. You have set up a reverse proxy.
 This includes: